sematext/sematext-logsene-android/README.md

 }
 ```

-Note that these meta fields are global, and will be attached to every event sent to Logsene.
+Note that these meta fields are global, and will be attached to every event sent to Sematext.

 Centralized Logging
 -------------------